orbeon/orbeon-forms-doc/xforms/events-refresh.md

 - checking those markings during refresh
 - dispatching events based on that check

-This mechanism is not satisfying because we think that it goes against the expectations of the form author and it does not produce events reliably ([see email sent to public-forms mailing-listo on June 12, 2007][1]).
+This mechanism is not satisfying because we think that it goes against the expectations of the form author and it does not produce events reliably ([see email sent to public-forms mailing-list on June 12, 2007][1]).
 Therefore Orbeon Forms does not strictly follow XForms 1.1 on this topic.

 [1]: http://lists.w3.org/Archives/Public/public-forms/2007Jun/0030.html